YD-UOM/NLTK/README.md

    This will take a a few minutes to download jupyter and nltk.

-5) When download is complete, you may wish to change directory by entering  `cd c:\users\me` and `c:`
+5) When download is complete, you may wish to change directory by your home directory so that jupyter notebooks can be opened and saved in your home directroy.
+Change directory by entering  `cd c:\users\myUsername` and `c:`

 6) Type `jupyter-notebook` and press `ENTER` key.
-This will start jupyter notebook in your default browser.
+This will start jupyter notebook in the default browser.
+It might open in Internet Explorer.
+If you prefer to use Chrome or Firefox, then you need to change the windows settings to use Chrome or Firefox as the default browser.